 Jesus spoke often about the importance of entering the kingdom to have eternal life:

 “Truly, truly, I say to you, unless one is born anew, he cannot see the kingdom of God.”
 (John 3:3)

-Jewish expectations about the coming of the kingdom of God were extremely high during the first century.
+Jewish expectations about the coming of the kingdom of God were alive during the first century.
 “The time is fulfilled and the kingdom of God is at hand” (Mark 1:15).
-The prophet Daniel indicates both the time and the kingdom.
+The prophet Daniel indicated the time and the kingdom.

 The Son of Man

-“The Son of Man” was one of Jesus’ favorite ways of referring to himself.
+“The Son of Man” was one of Jesus’ favorite references about Himself.